recommend-games/blog/content/posts/debiased_rankings/index.md

 |**#9** <small>(🔺 117)</small>|{{% game 163412 %}}Patchwork{{% /game %}} <small>(2014)</small>|7.8 <small>(🔺 0.2)</small>|
 |**#10** <small>(🔺 57)</small>|{{% game 244521 %}}The Quacks of Quedlinburg{{% /game %}} <small>(2018)</small>|7.8 <small>(🔸 0.0)</small>|

 I'm not going to lie: As a lover of small and interactive games, this top 10 looks much more apealing to me than the actual BGG top 10.
-Download the full new ranking [here](ranking_debiased_complexity.csv).
+One striking observation: six out of these ten games won {{% sdj %}}Spiel{{% /sdj %}} or {{% kdj / %}} (if we generously count the other {{% game 284083 %}}Crew{{% /game %}}'s title), with two more nominated and the other two recommended.
+The grognards on the internet can complain all they want about how the awards have become too shallow, but the jury really knows how to pick out the games that put the maximum amount of game play into minimal rules.
+You can download the full new ranking [here](ranking_debiased_complexity.csv).

 # Removing the playing time bias